We can’t wait to see you.

 Ticket sales will end one hour before close each day

-Please reserve your tickets online in advance, digital ticket scanning will reduce in-person interactions.
+Please purchase your tickets online in advance, as digital ticket scanning will reduce in-person interactions.

-To help keep everyone healthy, we’re requiring that all visitors over the age of two and CHM staff wear masks at all times inside the Museum.
+To help keep everyone healthy, we’re requiring that all visitors over age 2 and CHM staff wear masks at all times inside the Museum.

 Please be aware of fellow visitors and ensure 6 feet of space between you, your group, and others.
 Please follow directional flow arrows and floor markers throughout the building.

-Groups will be limited to a maximum of ten people.
+Groups will be limited to a maximum of 10 people.

 During your visit, feel free to use any of the additional hand sanitizing stations throughout the Museum.
 Also, please practice frequent hand-washing and avoid touching your face.